This article has links to products and services we love, which we may make commission from.

 Not bad for under £100 per night!

-Friend of the website, Joella (US) also recommends Hotel Indigo, across from Edinburgh Waverley Train Station.
+A friend of the website, Joella (US), also recommends Hotel Indigo, which is across from Edinburgh Waverley Train Station.

 Check out our guide to budget hotels in Edinburgh for more.